 An occupational therapist can recommend new ways of doing things or devices to make tasks easier, and help make you more independent.
 Occupational therapists can also prescribe specific exercises to help stretch the tissue, and maintain motion.

-Members of the HSS Scleroderma, Vasculitis & Myositis Center participated in promotional videos to raise funds and spread scleroderma awareness.
+Members of the HSS Scleroderma, Vasculitis & Myositis Center participate in the "Stepping Out to Cure Scleroderma" events to help raise funds and spread scleroderma awareness.
+We encourage you to join us in the efforts by going to www.SteppingOutWalk.org and registering yourself or a team.
 View the video

-We host a number of educational programs to enhance the publicís awareness of scleroderma, vasculitis and related conditions.
+We host a number of educational programs to enhance the public’s awareness of scleroderma, vasculitis and related conditions.
 View footage of past educational forums hosted by Scleroderma Foundation Tri-State, Inc.

 Scleroderma, Vasculitis, and Myositis are serious diseases which can be life threatening and life altering.
 The impaired quality of life imposed by these diseases as well as the uncertainties they pose for future good health are a hardship for both the patient and their family.
 Seeking emotional/spiritual support can help with the management of your care.

-As members of the health care team, the professional chaplains in HSS's Department of Pastoral Care can help improve patient and family outcomes by identifying and addressing important beliefs and values; meeting spiritual needs; and reducing spiritual distress and anxiety for all persons regardless of faith, belief or culture.
+As members of the health care team, the professional chaplains in the Hospital's Department of Spiritual Care can help improve patient and family outcomes by identifying and addressing important beliefs and values; meeting spiritual needs; and reducing spiritual distress and anxiety for all persons regardless of faith, belief or culture.

 535 East 70th Street